emanalva/FreeRTOS-CAN-Bus-ESP32/README.md

   - LED

 ## Folder Structure
-- **/src**: Contains the main code for FreeRTOS tasks and CAN bus communication.
+- **/src**: Contains the main code for FreeRTOS tasks and CAN bus communication in '.ino' files.
 - **/hardware**: Wiring diagrams and schematics.
 - **/docs**: Documentation on system architecture and task breakdown.